MartinoMensio/it_vectors_wiki_spacy/README.md

 ## Data source

-The source for the data is the Italian Wikipedia, downloaded as a dump from [there](https://dumps.wikimedia.org/itwiki/)
+The source for the data is the Italian Wikipedia, downloaded from [Wikipedia Dumps](https://dumps.wikimedia.org/itwiki/).

 ## Preprocessing